cvburgess/leadwithjoy.org/src/posts/guide-standup.md

-With the above sentiments taken into account, I often hear that standups do not yield 15 minutes worth of valuable insights and therefore its hard to justify disrupting a whole team's time for data.
+With the above sentiments taken into account, I often hear that standups do not yield 15 minutes worth of valuable insights and therefore its hard to justify disrupting a whole team's time for it.
 This can lead teams to experiment with async standups or skip the process altogether.

 In my experience, async standups are, often times, even worse.
 Now, rather than